canvon/cvnsnapper-replicate/README.md

   seems to be no valid SSL/TLS certificate configured as of 2020-08-13;
   therefore linking without https.)

+## Install

+This is all shell script (or Perl), so doesn't need compilation before installation.

+For installation, as root, run `make install`;
+or, e.g., `make install DEST=/opt/cvnsnapper`.
+This should install all the parts into destination's `lib/cvnsnapper-toolbox/`, and the front-end script into `bin/`.

 ## Front-end script

 As of commit 80ba152f274ac046e37f6f386d731f1fe9eed4cb (Mon Aug 17 15:36:54 2020 +0200)